 Facilities: Paid car park.
 Café.
 Bike hire.
 Shop.
 Picnic area.
 Toilets.

 Highlights: You might not think a loch would be a good place to go for a woodland walk but Loch Katrine sits in the middle of the Trossachs National Park where it’s surrounded by thick and ancient forests.

 Quieter than Loch Lomond, Katrine offers an equally enjoyable experience with excellent pathways running throughout the area surrounding the body of water on trails that extend deep into the heart of this spectacular setting.

-If you’d rather not walk through the forest you can spend all day at the loch where there’s a cafe and steam boat rides to keep you occupied during your visit.
+If you’d rather not walk through the forest you can spend all day at the loch where there’s a café and steamboat rides as well as a few picnic spots.